Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 - differences arising from legal relationships – whether contractual or not – that are considered commercial under the national law.

-Since the new Civil Code came into force in October 2011, in the absence of a specific body of law regulating commercial relationships, the concept should be construed broadly in the context of international arbitration, with a view to encompassing relationships that are commercial in nature (whether contractual or not).
+Since the new Civil Code came into force in October 2011, given the absence of a specific body of law regulating commercial relationships, the concept 'commercial' should be construed broadly in the context of international arbitration, with a view to encompassing relationships that are commercial in nature (whether contractual or not).

 In addition, regarding awards made in non-contracting states, Romania reserved the right to apply the convention only to the extent to which those states grant reciprocal treatment.

 What other treaties and conventions in relation to arbitration is your jurisdiction party to?

 Since 1963 Romania has been a contracting state to the 1961 (Geneva) European Convention on International Commercial Arbitration.
 Romania is a contracting state to the 1965 Washington Convention on the Settlement of Investment Disputes between States and Nationals of other States).

 Has your jurisdiction adopted the UNCITRAL Model Law?

 Romania does not have legislation based on the UNCITRAL Model Law; however, the arbitration law follows the spirit of the Model Law, although it cannot be regarded as a general rule.